DBInstance

 The Active Directory directory ID to create the DB instance in.
 Currently,

-be created in an Active Directory Domain.
+DB instances in an Active Directory Domain.

 For more information, see Kerberos Authentication (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/kerberos-authentication.html)